Your smoked turkey was a hit over the holidays. But after a few days, everyone starts groaning about the prospect of yet another well…sandwich.

 Enchiladas verdes have an amazing green tomatillo sauce on top (that’s the “verdes” part) along with queso fresco.

-Most recipes for enchiladas verdes include some kind of meat such as chicken, beef, or pork, though smoked turkey is a perfect fit here.
+Most recipes for enchiladas verdes include some kind of meat such as chicken, beef, or pork, though the star of our show is a perfect fit here.

 Check out the above recipe to see how to whip this up!

 9. Smoked Turkey Pho

 Pho is a noodle dish from Vietnam with a flavorful broth that’s both sweet and savory.

 And believe it or not, it’s pretty easy to put together.
 This makes it a must for a leftover over smoked turkey recipes list.

 You just need rice noodles, your leftover meat slices, and then things to top it off.

 Pho is often topped with fresh herbs like cilantro and mint plus a squeeze of lime, hot sauce, fish sauce, sprouts, and chili peppers.

 It’s the perfect place to use up your excess turkey.